Orama-Interactive/Pixelorama-Docs/docs/faq.md

 ## Q: What are the minimum system requirements to run Pixelorama?
 A: Pixelorama is a relatively lightweight software and it should run on most devices, as long as OpenGL 2.1 / OpenGL ES 2.0 is supported.
 Please be aware that once Pixelorama v1.0 is out, these requirements will be increased to OpenGL 3.3 / OpenGL ES 3.0.

+## Q: Does Pixelorama work on the Steam Deck?
+A: It should!
+It works on Linux, so it should work on Steam Deck as well.
+Pixelorama also supports gamepad shortcuts, so you should be able to map the Steam Deck's buttons to actions such as undo/redo, copy, paste, etc. The reason we're not 100% certain is because we don't currently own a Steam Deck to test it ourselves.